BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ![img](doc/img/PC_with_W7900.png)

 Here are my obervations about working with AMD Radeon PRO W7900:
-- It is important to make sure that GPU is well ventilated during work
+- It is important to make sure that GPU is well ventilated during work.
-- When working GPU temperature sets at level of 82 °C (see chart below)
+- When working GPU temperature sets at level of 82 °C (see chart below).
-- GPU is working quietly
+- GPU is working quietly.
-- Power consumption at 100% of usage sets on 250 W
+- Power consumption at 100% of usage sets below 250 W.

 ![img](doc/img/W7900_usage_chart.png)
 ## Example usage